airlift/airlift/reporting/README.md

 }
 ```
 A call to `storeStats.added(mediaType.TEXT_PLAIN, SUCCESS)` will
-return a `CounterStat` exported to both reporting and JMX with the name
+return a `SparseCounterStat` exported to both reporting and JMX with the name
 `"type=StoreStats,name=Added,mediaType=text/plain,status=success"`.
 Such a
 name will result in a metric named `StoreStats.Added.Count` to be reported
 with tags `"mediaType=text/plain"` and `"status=success"`.